lucav76/Fibry/README.md

 The most flexible way to create actors is using ActorSystem, a class implementing a fluid interface.
 You might create anonymous and named actors, the difference being that named actors have a name and they can be used without having ac Actor object, and in fact you can send messages even before the actor has been created, which helps reducing race conditions.
-You can choose the strategy: AUTO (the default, using fibers if available), FIBER (using fibers, throwing an exception if they are not available) and THREAD (using threads).
+You can choose the strategy: AUTO (the default, using virtual threads if available), FIBER (using fibers, throwing an exception if they are not available) and THREAD (using threads).
 You can supply an initial state, which is mostly useful for thread confinement.

 You can create several types of actor: